-Kubernetes provides good APIs for deployment manipulation, but to manage the addition or removal of Solr clusters the team constructed a new task-type into the Operator for Solr cluster node count manipulation.
+Kubernetes provides good APIs for deployment manipulation, but to manage Solr clusters’ addition or removal, the team constructed a new task-type into the Operator for Solr cluster node count manipulation.

 The task consists of two features, add or remove one or more nodes.
-Adding a node is a relatively simple operation: spin up a new Solr node into the SolrCloud cluster and SolrCloud will take care of registering it to the cluster.
-Each new node is, however, empty after it is set up initially, so we decided to use our existing rebalancing operation APS to populate a node with an initial set of properties calculated from the existing Solr cluster it was a part of.
+Adding a node is a relatively simple operation: spin up a new Solr node into the SolrCloud cluster, and SolrCloud will register it to the cluster.
+However, each new node is empty after it is set up initially.
+Hence, we decided to use our existing rebalancing operation APS to populate a node with initial properties calculated from the existing Solr cluster.

-Node removal was a bit more complicated task as Solr cores, which are currently located in the to-be terminated node, should be moved to other nodes before termination.
-We again took our APS strategy into use and extended it so that we could rule out to-be terminated nodes from the target nodes and then execute a rebalance policy before terminating the instances.
+Node removal was a more complicated task as Solr cores, which are currently located in the to-be terminated node, should be moved to other nodes before termination.
+We again took our APS strategy into use and extended it to rule out to-be terminated nodes from the target nodes and then execute a rebalance policy before terminating the instances.

 With all three of our initial objectives met, we can confidently classify this project as a mission accomplished.

 For the next step, we are working on automatic scaling of SolrCloud clusters based on performance metrics.
 This project aims to speed up current Solr replication being used in the core moving and rebalancing operations.

 If you are obsessed with search scalability optimization like we are, join our fantastic team of talented engineers to help us build a new era of search technology.